 First up is PIA.
 I found that Private Internet Access could not unblock Netflix.
 Here you can see Netflix is blocking me when connected to a PIA server in the US.

 Next up is ExpressVPN.
 ExpressVPN was able to unblock Netflix for me without any issues.
-The streaming quality was perfect and there were no issues at all with playback.
+The streaming quality was perfect and there were no problems with playback.

-ExpressVPN is currently the best VPN for streaming Netflix that I have tested and personally used.
+ExpressVPN is currently the best VPN for streaming Netflix that I have tested and personally use.